 There should be some caution when using orange, however.
 Nickelodeon, Fanta, and Crush use the color to appear frivolous for a reason, but not every company can benefit from this.
 Shutterfly, for example, limits their use of orange so they can appear friendly, but not frivolous.

 People either love it or hate it.
 Yellow.
-It obviously is associated with daylight and sunshine, happiness and unicorns, as well as optimism and clarity.
+It's obviously associated with daylight and sunshine, happiness and unicorns, as well as optimism and clarity.

 Yellow is also the easiest color to see, as it falls right in the middle of the color spectrum.
 This is why it’s the common color of highlighters.